-- SPC Connect PRO on the next page - SPC Manager on the next page
+- SPC Connect PRO below - SPC Manager on the facing page

 17.11.4.1 SPC Connect PRO

 SPC Connect PRO is a desktop application designed to support the installation and maintenance of SPC systems.
 Using SPC Connect PRO, you can create installations and configure them prior to arriving at site.
 The tool can also be used in conjunction with the SPC cloud service SPC Connect to remotely connect to customer sites and support them.